 So what DOES work?
 Well you need to overcome the unfair payouts known as a house edge.
 This can only be done by predicting the winning number with at least some accuracy.
 So here it is, the key to winning roulette: predict where the ball will land.

 It sounds simple, right?
 But how many systems do you know that actually try to predict the winning number?
 Most systems don’t even consider the winning number.
+One of our most important roulette tips is to focus on the wheel.
 Most systems use progression, or look for patterns that don’t even exist except in a past group of spins that have no connection to future spins.
-See www.roulettephysics.com for free and best roulette tips and strategies that really work.